leggsimon/next/docs/developer-guide/coding-conventions.md

 Use common sense, but stick to as much of the structure above as possible, particularly with regard to the config files in the directory root.

 ### Client side components (bower)
 Aspire to follow the [origami standard](http://origami.ft.com/), with the exception of templates, which should reside in a `templates` directory and be written using [handlebarsjs](http://handlebarsjs.com).
 Don't add a version number to the `bower.json` file - rely on git tags for releases.
-All tags should be semvers begning with 'v', e.g. `v2.3.4`.
+All tags should be semvers beginning with 'v', e.g. `v2.3.4`.

 ### Server side modules (npm)
 No convention on structure.
 Use the version number `0.0.0` in the `package.json` file and rely on git tags + [npm-prepublish](https://www.npmjs.com/package/npm-prepublish) for releases.
-All tags should be semvers begning with 'v', e.g. `v2.3.4`.
+All tags should be semvers beginning with 'v', e.g. `v2.3.4`.